 What are tax expenses?

 To keep things simple, you are saying to the IRS, “I made x amount of money this year, but I already spent y amount to run and grow my business.”
-X - Y = the amount you’ll pay income tax on.
+X-Y = the amount you’ll pay income tax on.

-Common Tax Expenses for Therapists
+Common Tax Expenses for Health and Wellness practitioners

 Here are some common tax expenses to be aware of, especially for those just starting out in private practice: